-FIRST OFFICER

-ses for the departure.
-If required, use the RAD

-NAV page to modify the frequencies and courses.

-Caution: Frequencies and courses set by the pilot must be cleared when no longer required.

-8).
-This will enable the crew to plan the

-pility.

-·

-Read, verify as appropriate, and respond to the

-PREFLIGHT CHECK.

-Announce "PREFLIGHT CHECK

-COMPLETE."

-If the takeoff weight data becomes available

-prior to engine start, complete the initialization

-on INIT page B. Insert ZFW and BLOCK

-FUEL.
+CAPTAIN FIRST OFFICER Set the required navigation frequencies and courses for the departure.
+If required, use the RAD NAV page to modify the frequencies and course S. Caution: Frequencies and courses set by the pilot must be cleared when no longer required.
+Review the preliminary MGL (see FOM, chapter 8).
+This will enable the crew to plan the anticipated runway, flap setting, and FLEX capability.
+At a convenient time prior to engine start, give omy. a pilot briefing to ensure an understanding by both pilots as to the conduct of the flight (see FOM, chapter 9). ◆ Call for the PREFLIGHT CHECK.
+Verify, as appropriate, and respond to the PREFLIGHT CHECK.
+Read, verify as appropriate, and respond to the PREFLIGHT CHECK.
+Announce "PREFLIGHT CHECK COMPLETE."
+If the takeoff weight data becomes available prior to engine start, complete the initialization on INIT page B. Insert ZFW and BLOCK FUEL.